gve-sw/DUO_RFID_MFA/README.md

 			print(e)
 ```

-## hardware setup
+## Hardware setup

-this project is run on a Raspbery pi 3 model B with the Rasbian os, you can find domcnyation here on how to setup your raspberry pi, in addtion you will need the folwing :
+This project is run on a Raspberry Pi 3 model B with Raspbian OS.
+You can find documentation here on how to setup your Raspberry Pi.
+In addtion you will need the following:

-- 3 LED (red,green,blue)
+- 3x LED (red, green, blue)
-- 3 100 resistance
+- 3x 100 resistance
 - Raspberry Pi 4X4 Keypad
 - Raspberry Pi RFID RC522 Reader
 - RFID tags

-#### keypad
+#### Keypad

-the keypad used here is a 4x4 you can use a 3x4 keypad by change the keypad matrix, you can find [here](https://learn.adafruit.com/matrix-keypad/python-circuitpython) more details on teh matrix and wiring
+The keypad used here is a 4x4, but you can use a 3x4 keypad by changing the keypad matrix.
+You can find [here](https://learn.adafruit.com/matrix-keypad/python-circuitpython) more details on the matrix and wiring .

 ```python
 # Setup Keypad
 KEYPAD = [